avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 other strand the 'reverse' or '-' ('minus') strand.

 The 'genome' of *V. cholerae* is the name we give to the set of all DNA molecules in a *V. cholerae* cell.
-In each cell, the *V. cholerae* genome is organised into two circular 'chromosomes', each consisting of a long circular DNA molecule.
+In each cell, the *V. cholerae* genome is organised into two circular 'chromosomes', each consisting of a long circular DNA molecule (Figure 16).
 In total the two circular chromosomes contain about 4 million base-pairs (4 Mb) of base-pairs, where Chromosome 1 is about 3 Mb and Chromosome 2 about 1 million base-pairs (1 Mb; `Heidelberg et al 2000`_).